 We went to San Francisco for 3 full days.
 We decided to leave on a Thursday and come home on a Sunday.
-(We actually spent one full day in Napa, and you can read more about that here.)
+(We actually spent one full day in Napa on Saturday.)
 San Francisco was an amazing city!
 For us, it was one of those cities that just felt like home.
 If you are a traveler, then you know what I mean.
 Sometimes you just click with cities and this was one of those cities for us!

 We got in really late on Thursday night, so we started our sightseeing on Friday at Chinatown checking it out.
 Check out more about our Chinatown adventure here.
 Later that afternoon we explored Pier 39 and Fisherman’s Wharf.
 So cool to see these in person and just chill.
 We saw the iconic sea lions and had an amazing view of Alcatraz from here!
 We didn’t have time to do Alcatraz, but we are definitely doing it next time.
 Three days isn’t nearly enough and you’ll realize that if you’re doing a similar trip.